Nonac/PIMS/Report/System_design/README.md

 ### Rules for communication
    - All message must go through MQTT.
    - The 3 online application must subscribe the same topic "PIMS" on MQTT.
    - Each session connected must be a "round-trip".
-In other words, when sender sends a message via MQTT to receiver, it also expects to receive a receipt (in the form of a MQTT message, too) from the receiver whether the request is valid.
+In other words, when sender sends a message via MQTT to receiver, it also expects to receive receipt (in the form of a MQTT message, too) from the receiver whether the request is valid.
    - MQTT messages (in the form of JSON objects) must contain a "status" flag that indicates its origin and validation status.
 I.e. "status=2" means the message is from web end to desktop end (acting as a server).
 Then in the receipt, "status=1" means the request is successfully verified by the server, whereas "status=0" means the request has failed.

 Since different parts of our system send information asynchronously, we decided to let them publish different JSON objects to the MQTT topic 'PIMS' but all with an attribute named 'data_type' to signal the receivers to pick up the right messages. <br>

 We could have packaged them into a single JSON array and designated an index  of that array for each recipient.
 However, that would have introduced another level of complexity for the JSON objects and reduced their overall readability.
 After careful consideration, we abandoned this approach.

 ### Iot
 #### "m5_transmit"